NBSCIA

 logo

-We are pleased to announce the 2023 New Brunswick Soil and Crop Improvement Association Farm of the Year was awarded to Keswick River Farms.
-We want to congratulate Jeremy, David and Ida DuPlessis for their amazing efforts in improving sustainability on their farm.
+We are pleased to announce the 2024 New Brunswick Soil and Crop Improvement Association Farm of the Year was awarded to Fermes Lionel & Alyre Poitras Ltée.
+We want to congratulate Alyre and Paul Poitras for their amazing efforts in improving sustainability on their farm.
+Once again we'd like to thank our sponsor for this award, Pioneer Corteva.